Dmitrijv/fend19-backend-project/README.md

 ### Updating posts

-The process of updating an existing blog post is essentially the same as creating a new post, an existing db entry is updated rather than creating a new one.
+The process of updating an existing blog post is essentially the same as creating a new post.
+A existing db entry is updated rather than creating a new table row.

 ### Deleting posts

-Each Delete button triggers a JavaScript function that sends an asynchronous request to a php routine.
-In this way blog posts can be deleted from the admin page without having to reload the page.
+Blog posts can be deleted from the admin page by pressing the corresponding Delete button.
+This will trigge a JavaScript function that sends an asynchronous POST request to a php script.
+If HTTP request returns status is OK the deleted blog post row is removed from the admin panel and the total number of posts in the database is decremented.

 ```js
 deleteBlogPost: function(event) {